allanreda/Automated-K-Means-Clustering-Engine/README.md

 ### Step 1 - Data Upload:
 The dataset you're uploading must be an Excel file that follows the following guidelines.
--Column names in the first row
+- Column names in the first row
--Columns must only contain one datatype
+- Columns must only contain one datatype
--No empty fields
+- No empty fields
--Columns containing categorical data must be of string (text) datatype in order to be identified and treated as categorical.
+- Columns containing categorical data must be of string (text) datatype in order to be identified and treated as categorical.

 ### Step 2 - Data Overview (/view_data):
 Here you will get the columns of your uploaded data displayed together with a definition of whether they are numerical or categorical.